conduktor/conduktor-docs/docs/platform/reference/resource-reference/console.md

 - `headers.addOnProduce.key`is **optional**.
 Sets the key of a key:value pair to be added when producing to the partner zone i.e. from the partner producing messages.
 - `headers.addOnProduce.value` is **optional**.
 Sets the value of a key:value pair to be added when producing to the partner zone i.e. from the partner producing messages.
 - `headers.addOnProduce.overrideIfExists` is **optional**.
 Determines what to do if this header already exists.
-- `headers.RemoveOnConsume` is **optional**.
+- `headers.RemoveOnConsume.keyRegex` is **optional**.
 Regular expression for finding the keys of headers to be removed on consume of the partner zone, i.e. when the partner is reading messages.

 **Side effect in Console & Kafka:**
 Upon creation or update, the following fields will be available: